namberino/namberino.github.io/content/posts/esxiargs.md

 If you don't know what *asymmetric encryption* is, imagine a mailbox.
 A mailbox is publically accessible and anyone can drop a letter in it.
 But only the owner who has the key to the mailbox can unlock it and read the mail in it.

 *Asymmetric encryption* is similar to that.
 It uses 2 keys, *public* and *private*.
 The public key will be handed out to other people.
 When someone wants to send data to you, they will use the public key that they got from you to encrypt the data and you will use your private key to decrypt the data.
-Even if a hacker got a hold of the data and the public key, they wouldn't be able to do anything as the public key is useless when it comes to decrypting the data.
+This is cryptographically safe because even if a hacker got a hold of the data and the public key, they wouldn't be able to do anything as the public key is useless when it comes to decrypting the data.
 The data, once encrypted with the public key, can only be decrypted with the private key.

 So this binary will `RSA_public_encrypt` with a public key to encrypt the files and `RSA_private_decrypt` with a private key to decrypt the files.